 SAM4 is a smart condition monitoring solution for critical AC motors and rotating equipment that detects upcoming failures at an early stage.
 Developed by Semiotic Labs, it was initially deployed inside terminals at Vopak Vlaardingen and Vopak Singapore as part of a large-scale test.
 Based on the results of the test, SAM4 is being scaled up across three locations.

-In addition to the current expansion, SAM4 is being added to Vopak’s technology catalogue.
+In addition to the current expansion, SAM4 is being added to Vopak’s technology catalog.
 This will pave the way for a much larger deployment across additional sites in the future.

 About Semiotic Labs

 Semiotic Labs was established in 2015 with the aim of making maintenance 100% predictable.
-From Leiden, 24 Data Scientists, Software Developers and Technical Specialists are working on SAM4 - the condition monitoring solution for AC motors and rotating equipment.
-Semiotic Labs is active in various industries and works with customers such as Vopak, Nouryon, ArcelorMittal, Tata Steel, Schiphol, and Engie.
+A team of data scientists, software developers and technical specialists have developed SAM4, a condition monitoring solution for AC motors and rotating equipment.
+Semiotic Labs is active in various industries and works with customers such as Vopak, Nouryon, ArcelorMittal, Tata Steel, Schiphol Airport and Engie.